17 Reasons You're Overeating (And How to Stop!)

 You're Craving Comfort

 Tempting as it may be, it's key to avoid food that works as a cradle of coziness rather than fuel for your body.
 "Because of the deep symbolism and memories attached to certain foods—typically rich, celebratory foods associated with family gatherings and holidays—it may seem soothing to reach for these foods to satisfy an emotional need for connection or to ameliorate feeling of sadness or longing.
 Try reaching out to loved ones and friends when you feel this way," suggests Hever.
-It's also helpful to learn smart swaps that turn comfort foods into lighter fare; these 21 Flat-Belly Hacks for Southern Cooking are perfect examples!
+It's also helpful to learn smart swaps that turn comfort foods into lighter fare.

 You're Skimping on Fiber and Protein